amine7777/katacoda-scenarios/ansible-1/step1.md

 # Introduction
 Ansible is tool which is very easy to use.
 Ansible uses YAML and JINJA2 languages to describe all the configurations.
-The main concepts of Ansible are the following:
+T

 ### Playbook